ludohenin/angular2-demo-app/README.md

 # angular2-demo-app

-This project in made using [angular2-seed](https://github.com/mgechev/angular2-seed)
+This project is based on [angular2-seed](https://github.com/mgechev/angular2-seed)

 **Note** This demo is still very much a work in progress.